 |Zirkle, Keith W.

 Hi!
-My name is Brielle Forsthoffer, and I am a first year PhD student in the Department of Biostatistics.
+My name is Brielle Forsthoffer, and I am a 2nd year PhD student in the Department of Biostatistics.
 I received my undergraduate degree in Mathematics with a concentration in Statistics from Monmouth University.
-I am currently a TA for BIOS 543, Graduate Research Methods I. When I am not doing statistics, I’m usually out running or exploring Richmond.
+I am currently working for PharPoint Research, Inc. as a Statistical Intern.
+When I am not in the department, I’m usually out running, exploring Richmond, or playing with my dog Belle.

 |Haviland, Miranda S.

 Hi!
-I’m Miranda Haviland, and I’m a first year PhD student here at VCU.
+I’m Miranda Haviland, and I’m a 2nd MS student here at VCU.
 I received my undergraduate degree in Applied Mathematics from Norfolk State University in Virginia, but I grew up in Southern California.
 I applied to VCU to learn more about clinical trials and statistical consulting.
 During my free time I like to read, cook, and spend time with my cat.

 Hello!
-My name is Qi (pronounced as “chee”).
+My name is Qi.
 I am from Shenzhen, China, and I have been in the U.S. since high school.
-I attained my B.S. degree in biology from Villanova University.
+I attained my BS degree in biology from Villanova University.
 I was first exposed to the power and glamour of statistics in biology research while I was taking a human microbiome course as an undergrad.
-Now as an MS student, I am eager to explore how statistics can be applied in and incorporated into various research disciplines.
+Now as an M.S. student, I am eager to explore how statistics can be applied in and incorporated into various research disciplines.
 My favorite pastime is watching tennis (aside from being a lousy player myself).
 I am also self-learning to play the piano.

 |Okhomina, Victoria I.

-Greetings!
-I am a first year PhD student in the Department of Biostatistics.
-I received a BSE in Biomedical Engineering before jumping ship to Public Health and earning my MPH in Biostatistics.
+Hello!
+I received a BSE in Biomedical Engineering at Case Western Reserve University before jumping ship to Public Health and earning my MPH in Biostatistics at the University of North Texas HSC.
 Prior to attending VCU, I worked as a Data Programmer and Biostatistician primarily assigned to projects involving cardiovascular health and psychosocial factors.
 During that time, my research interests developed around methods in health disparities research.
-Outside of the academic life, I can be found binge watching K-dramas, reading mystery novels, or attempting to G-chat my dog.
+I am a Southern Regional Education Board (SREB) Scholar and am working as an Associate in the Biostatistical Consulting Laboratory (BCL).

 |Retnam, Reuben P.

 Hello!
-I’m Salem, a first-year student in the program.
+I’m Salem, a 2nd year PhD student in the program.
 Prior to Richmond, I have lived in several other cities and countries around the world.
 I was drawn to the field of biostatistics due to the stimulating intellectual challenge and benefit to society it provides.
-I joined the program right after obtaining my undergraduate degree in statistics where I had plenty of exposure to biostatistics that helped solidify my interest in the field.
-This included attending the National Institute of Health’s Summer Institute in Biostatistics program as well as doing a senior capstone project involving the analysis of MRI data.
+I presently work as a Research Assistant for the Department of Surgery.
 Other interests of mine include traveling/exploring hidden gems, playing basketball, and cartography.

 |Hargarten, Paul M.